willfolsom/react-and-spring-contacts-app/README.md

 ![](client.png)
 ![](spring.png)

+I deleted a lot of the boilerplate.
+I did not spend time making it any prettier. 😉

-I added to the original course stuff by adding Typescript and updating the refs functionality that was deprecated.
+I also added Typescript and updated the refs functionality that was deprecated.
 Here's a hint on what that looks like in `AddContacts.tsx`:

 ```
     firstNameRef: RefObject<any>;